-General Considerations & Recommendations 1
+General Considerations and Recommendations 1

-Diagnosis 1

-Treatment 1

-Prevention and control 2

-Public health considerations 2

 Gastrointestinal Parasites 3

 Hookworms (Ancylostoma spp., Uncinaria stenocephala) 3

 Roundworms (Toxocara canis, Toxascaris leonina) 6

-Whipworm (Trichuris vulpis) 9
+Whipworm ( Trichuris vulpis ) 9

-Intestinal Threadworm (Strongyloides stercoralis) 11
+Intestinal Threadworm (Strongyloides stercoralis)

-Flea Tapeworm (Dipylidium caninum) 13
+Flea Tapeworm ( Dipylidium caninum )

-Hydatid Tapeworm (Echinococcus granulosus) 15
+Hydatid Tapeworm (Echinococcus granulosus)

-Taenia Tapeworms (Taenia spp.)
-17
+Taenia Tapeworms ( Taenia spp.)

-Liver Fluke (Opisthorchis viverrini, Clonorchis sinensis) 19

-Oesophageal Worm (Spirocerca lupi) 21
+Oesophageal Worm (Spirocerca lupi)

-Canine Giardia (Giardia duodenalis) 24
+Giardia (Giardia duodenalis)

-Canine Coccidia (Cystoisospora spp. [syn.
-Isospora spp.])
-26
+Coccidia (Cystoisospora spp.)

-Cryptosporidium (Cryptosporidium canis, Cryptosporidium parvum)
+Cryptosporidium (Cryptosporidium canis, Cryptosporidium parvum) ∠b

-Vector Borne Parasites

-Babesia (Babesia spp.)
-30

-Hepatozoon (Hepatozoon canis) 33

-Leishmania (Leishmania infantum) 35

-Trypanosoma (Trypanosoma evansi) 38
+Parasites of Other Systems 28

-Heartworm (Dirofilaria immitis) 40
+Heartworm (Dirofilaria immitis)

-Subcutaneous Dirofilariosis (Dirofilaria repens) 44
+French Heartworm (Angiostrongylus vasorum)

+Subcutaneous Dirofilaria ( Dirofilaria repens )

-Oriental Eyeworm (Thelazia callipaeda) 47
+Oriental Eyeworm (Thelazia callipaeda)

-Onchocerca (Onchocerca lupi) 49
+Onchocerca (Onchocerca lupi)

-Lymphacytic Filariasis (Brugia malayi, Brugia pahangi) 51

-Other Systems 52
+Lymphatic Filarial Worms ( Brugia malayi, Brugia pahangi )

+Liver Flukes (Opisthorchis viverrini, Clonorchis sinensis)

 Lung Flukes (Paragonimus spp.)

-52
+Tongue Worm ( Linguatula serrata )

+Babesia ( Babesia spp.)

+Rangelia ( Rangelia vitalii )

+Hepatozoon ( Hepatozoon canis )

+Leishmania ( Leishmania infantum ) 58

+Trypanosoma ( Trypanosoma evansi )

-Standard Operating Procedures (SOP) 54
+Standard Operating Procedures (SOP) 63

-SOP1: Simple Faecal Float 54
+SOP 1: Simple Faecal Float 63

-SOP 2: Centrifugal Faecal Floatation 56
+SOP 2: Centrifugal Faecal Flotation 65

-SOP 3: Baermann Technique 58
+SOP 3: Baermann Technique 67

-SOP 4: Sedimentation Technique 59
+SOP 4: Sedimentation Technique 68

-SOP 5: Modified Knott's Test 60
+SOP 5: Modified Knott's Test 69

-SOP 6: Acid Fast Stain for Cryptosporidium oocysts 61
+SOP 6: Acid Fast Stain for Cryptosporidium oocysts 70

-General Considerations & Recommendations
+General Considerations and Recommendations

-- Dogs should be tested for gastrointestinal parasites at least once every 3 months to monitor the efficacy of parasite control regimes and owner compliance. - Standard or modified faecal flotation using a solution with specific gravity of between (1.18-1.20) is recommended for the diagnosis of the majority of gastrointestinal parasites of dogs. - Clinical signs might occur prior to shedding of parasite stages in the faeces, in which case, history and clinical signs should guide treatment decisions. - Diagnosis of gastrointestinal parasitic infections may be complicated by an absence of, or intermittent egg/ larvae shedding in the faeces, even in symptomatic cases.
-Testing three or more samples, on alternate days, may increase the probability of finding diagnostic stages in the faeces. - Blood or buffy coat smears from animals suspected of haemoparasitic infections, should be performed using capillary blood collected via ear-tip or outer lip margin. - In some cases, ancillary tests (e.g. blood counts, urinalysis, x-ray, and echocardiography) should be conducted to better guide treatment and management of the patient.
+- Dogs should be tested for gastrointestinal parasites at least once every 3 months to monitor the efficacy of parasite control regimes and owner compliance. - Standard or modified faecal flotation using a solution with specific gravity (S.G.) generally between 1.18 to 1.25 is recommended for the diagnosis of the majority of gastrointestinal parasites of dogs. - Clinical signs might occur prior to shedding of parasite stages in the faeces, in which case, history and clinical signs should guide treatment decisions. - Diagnosis of gastrointestinal parasitic infections may be complicated by an absence or intermittent shedding of eggs/ larvae in the faeces, even in symptomatic cases.
+Testing three or more samples, on alternate days, may increase the probability of finding diagnostic stages in the faeces. - Blood or buffy coat smears from animals suspected of haemoparasitic infections should be performed using capillary blood collected via ear-tip or outer lip margin. - Vector-borne parasites can be detected using various specific laboratory methods, some being available as in-clinic commercial tests. - In some cases, ancillary tests (e.g. blood counts, urinalysis, x-ray, and echocardiography) should be conducted to better guide treatment and management of the patient.
 In some instances, imaging tools may also be helpful to confirm the diagnosis; e.g. echocardiography may reveal the presence of heartworms in the right ventricle and computed tomography scan may indicate the presence of Onchocerca lupi in the retrobulbar space.

-- TroCCAP does not recommend the off-label use of drugs for controlling parasites in dogs.
+- TroCCAP does not recommend the off-label (extra-label) use of drugs for controlling parasites in dogs.
 In cases where a registered product is not available (e.g. heartworm adulticides are not available in many heartworm endemic countries), the off-label use of alternative protocols (e.g. slow-killing therapy for heartworm infections) may be the only option. - The decision of using off-label drugs or protocols should rely on the recommendation of the veterinary practitioner in charge.
 The veterinarian should apply caution when recommending off-label use of drugs and closely monitor the dog for any unexpected adverse events; the responsibility for any adverse event related to the off-label use of drugs and doses lies with the prescribing veterinarian. - Generic brands are often available and more accessible.
 However, veterinarians should be cautious when prescribing generic products.
-TroCCAP advocates the use of products for which information on efficacy, safety, and quality control is available from the manufacturer. - Caution should be applied when using off-label macrocyclic lactones, especially in dogs with the MDR1 gene mutation (e.g. Collies).
-Toxicity is also dependent on dose and route of administration, with topical application being better tolerated than oral and injectable ones.
+TroCCAP advocates the use of products for which information on efficacy, safety, and quality control is available from the manufacturer. - Caution should be applied when using off-label macrocyclic lactones, especially in dogs with the ABCB1 (MDR1) gene mutation (e.g. Collies).
+Toxicity is also dependent on dose and route of administration, with topical application being generally better tolerated than oral and injectable ones.